busragural/Numerical-Analysis/README.md

 # Numerical-Analysis
- Root finding with numerical analysis methods.
+ Finding the root of the equation with numerical analysis methods.
+- I coded this for my Numerical Analysis midterm project.
+Two methods are missing as it is an old project.